munificent/craftinginterpreters/book/compiling-expressions.md

 ```

 Thus, when parsing the right-hand operand to the first `+`, we want to consume
-the `2`, but not the rest, so we use one level above `+`&rsquo;s precedence.
-But
+the `2`, but not the rest, so we use one level above `+`'s precedence.
+But if
-if our operator was *right*-associative, this would be wrong.
+our operator was *right*-associative, this would be wrong.
 Given:

 ```lox
 a = b = c = d